bitcoinerlab/descriptors/README.md

 Integration tests require Docker.
 Make sure the `docker` command is installed and available in your PATH.
 When integration tests run, they automatically start or reuse a local container with the regtest services needed by this repository.

 Hardware-wallet tests require real devices and are not part of the normal test pipeline.
-After building, run `npm run test:ledger` or `npm run test:bitbox` for manual device checks.
+Run `npm run test:ledger` or `npm run test:bitbox` for manual device checks.
+Both commands build first and test the bitcoinjs and Scure backends.

 ### License